Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

 \paragraph{Initialization}

 As the BP or BPBP construction is a product of many matrices, proper initialization is crucial to avoid exponential blowup in the size of the entries or condition numbers (i.e., the exploding/vanishing gradient problem~\citep{pascanu2013difficulty}).
 We aim to initialize each butterfly factor to be close to unitary or orthogonal, so that the magnitude of the inputs and outputs to the transform are preserved.
-Note that each of the factors $B_N, \dots, B_2$ has exactly two non-zeroes in each row and column.
-Thus if each entry is initialized independently with mean $0$ and standard deviation $\sigma^2$, then $ \mathbb{E} B_k^* B_k = 2\sigma^2 I_N$.
-Hence we initialize each entry of $B_k$ to $\mathcal{N}(0, 1/2)$.
-For complex entries, we initialize the real and imaginary components independently from $\mathcal{N}(0, 1/4)$ to maintain the same norm scale.
+This is easy since each of the factors $B_N, \dots, B_2$ has exactly two nonzeros in each row and column; for example in the real case, initializing each entry of $B_k$ as $\mathcal{N}(0,1/2)$ guarantees $ \mathbb{E} B_k^* B_k = I_N$.

 \paragraph{Comparison to related methods} Some previous works have examined similar butterfly matrices in numerical algebra or machine learning~\citep{parker1995random,jing2017tunable,munkhoeva2018quadrature}, mainly motivated by trying to parametrize cheap orthogonal matrices.
-Our parametrization, motivated by the goal of learning recursive transforms, differs in several ways from all previous works: \begin{enumerate*}[label=\arabic*.] \item We explicitly model and learn a permutation matrix P. \item Our relaxation does not enforce the matrix to be orthogonal. \item Our butterfly factors are ordered so that closer elements interact first (Figure~\ref{fig:butterfly_matrices}), whereas some works (e.g.,\citep{munkhoeva2018quadrature}) reverse the order. \item Every work has a different weight-tying scheme; ours ties the blocks in each butterfly factor, leading to fewer parameters and a tighter recursive interpretation than for example~\citep{jing2017tunable}. \end{enumerate*}
+Our parametrization, motivated by the goal of learning recursive transforms, differs in several ways from all previous works: \begin{enumerate*}[label=\arabic*.] \item We explicitly model and learn a permutation matrix $P$. \item Our relaxation does not enforce the matrix to be orthogonal. \item Our butterfly factors are ordered so that closer elements interact first (Figure~\ref{fig:butterfly_matrices}), whereas some works (e.g.\ \citep{munkhoeva2018quadrature}) reverse the order. \item Every work has a different weight-tying scheme; ours ties the blocks in each butterfly factor, leading to fewer parameters and a tighter recursive interpretation than for example~\citep{jing2017tunable}. \end{enumerate*}

-Our main baseline for deep learning experiments is~\citet{thomas2018learning}, who define a special matrix class with a complicated recursive algorithm.
+\iftoggle{arxiv}{ Our main baseline for deep learning experiments is~\citet{thomas2018learning}, who define a special matrix class with a complicated recursive algorithm.
 While our BP method and theirs share some overlap (e.g., they both capture circulant matrices), they have a distinct parametrization, and the exact relation between the BP hierarchy and their LDR-SD or LDR-TD classes is unknown.
-From a practical standpoint, BP is significantly faster and simpler to implement than their methods.
+From a practical standpoint, BP is significantly faster and simpler to implement than their methods. }